-§310.14 Notification when information is lost, stolen, or compromised.
+§ 310.14 Notification when information is lost, stolen, or compromised.

-(a) If records containing personal information are lost, stolen, or compromised, the potential exists that the records may be used for unlawful purposes, such as identity theft, fraud, stalking, etc. The personal impact on the affected individual will be severe if the records are misused.
-To assist the individual, the Component shall notify the individual of any loss, theft, or compromise.
+(a) If records containing personal information are lost, stolen, or compromised, the potential exists that the records may be used for unlawful purposes, such as identity theft, fraud, stalking, etc. The personal impact on the affected individual may be severe if the records are misused.
+To assist the individual, the Component shall promptly notify the individual of any loss, theft, or compromise (See also, § 310.50 for reporting of the breach to Senior Component Official for Privacy and the Defense Privacy Office).

-(1) The notification shall be made whenever information pertaining to a service member, civilian employee (appropriated or non-appropriated fund), military retiree, family member, DoD contractor, or any other person that is affiliated with the Component (e.g., volunteer) is involved (See § 310.50).
+(1) The notification shall be made whenever a breach occurs that involves personal information pertaining to a service member, civilian employee (appropriated or non-appropriated fund), military retiree, family member, DoD contractor, other persons that are affiliated with the Component (e.g., volunteer), and/or any other member of the public on whom information is maintained by the Component or by a contractor on behalf of the Component.